BlockchainCommons/Gordian/Docs/Security.md

 ### Enabling Two-Factor Authentication

 To use two-factor authentication a trusted and separate isolated device (e.g. your *GordianWallet*) produces a private key and public key.
-You must then physically add the public key to the `authorized_clients` directory on the *GordianNode*.
+You must then physically add the public key to the `authorized_clients` directory on the *GordianServer*.
 In this way you can also share access to your node with trusted family and friends.
 Tor V3 hidden services support up to ~330 different public keys stored in the `authorized_clients` directory (link to source).

-For a detailed guide see [this link](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service#connecting-to-authenticated-version-3-onion-services); for a simple video tutorial that links *GordianWallet* to a *GordianNode*, see [this link](https://youtu.be/pSm2VftTCBI) (TO DO create demo videos for GordianWallet-iOS).
+For a detailed guide see [this link](https://github.com/AnarchoTechNYC/meta/wiki/Connecting-to-an-authenticated-Onion-service#connecting-to-authenticated-version-3-onion-services); for a simple video tutorial that links *GordianWallet* to a *GordianServer*, see [this link](https://youtu.be/pSm2VftTCBI) (TO DO create demo videos for GordianWallet-iOS).

-#### Using 2FA for GordianNode for Mac and GordianWallet
+#### Using 2FA for GordianServer for Mac and GordianWallet

-You can also follow these instructions if you have downloaded and installed macOS *GordianNode and iOS *GordianWallet.*
+You can also follow these instructions if you have downloaded and installed macOS *GordianServer and iOS *GordianWallet.*

 In *GordianWallet*, the private key is stored encrypted locally on the device.
 The user can not access it, and the encryption key for the private key is stored on your keychain.
 Whenever you connect to your node, the key is decrypted and stored in your temporary `torrc` file, which is integrated into the *GordianWallet* Tor thread.
 The public key, however, is not sensitive as it only works in conjunction with the private key.
 Thus it can be easily accessed from *GordianWallet*.